 Kick-off will take place at 3 pm but live coverage and pre-match build up will start 1 hour earlier at 2 pm and you’ll be able to tune in from then to watch the coverage.

-The Challenge Cup Final also known as the Ladbrokes Challenge Cup is one of the oldest Rugby tournaments in the world held every year since 1896.
+The Challenge Cup Final also known as the Carnegie Challenge Cup is one of the oldest Rugby tournaments in the world held every year since 1896.

-This year Catalans Dragons take on Warrington Wolves to see who will reign supreme in the competition that is open to professional, semi-professional and amateur clubs.
+This year St Helens take on Warrington to see who will reign supreme in the competition that is open to professional, semi-professional and amateur clubs.

 These days the competition comprises of teams from England, Scotland, Wales, France and Canada.

 How to watch the Challenge Cup Final Recap

 To watch the Rugby League Challenge Cup Final abroad from any country in the world you’ll need to get yourself a VPN service.

 This will allow you to tap into the UK stream of the event on BBC iPlayer.